varasys/certshop/Readme.md

 Certshop is the easy way to create server certificates for web servers; and so much more...

-Certshop is an application for Mac, Linux and Windows to generate Private Key Infrastructure (PKI) Certificate Authorities (CA), Intermediate Certificate Authorities (ICA), and x.509 v3 certificates for TLS key exchanges and digital signatures and the certificate portion of OpenVPN config files.
+Certshop is a standalone application for Mac, Linux and Windows to generate Private Key Infrastructure (PKI) Certificate Authorities (CA), Intermediate Certificate Authorities (ICA), and x.509 v3 certificates for TLS key exchanges and digital signatures and the certificate portion of OpenVPN config files.
 All private keys use Elliptic Curve secp384r1, and signatures are ECDSA Signature with SHA-384, which is believed to follow current best practices.
 Certshop is written in go and uses go's standard cryptography libraries.

 Binaries for Mac, Linux and Windows are available for download at https://github.com/varasys/certshop/releases.